Symptoms of Pregnancy in First Month

 Are you noticing some changes in your body?
 It may include late periods, sore breasts or just the thought of eating a pickle that leaves your mouth watering.
 Changes like these may make you wonder, “Could I be … pregnant!?”.
 Having this first thought is normal.
 If you have your suspicions, you'll probably want to take a home pregnancy test.
 If the result is positive, it means good news is on its way!
 Congratulations, soon-to-be mom!
 Read on to find out more about the early signs and symptoms of pregnancy, how your one-month fetus develops in your one-month pregnant belly, and much more that is in store for you this month.

-At one month pregnant, you may not experience many — or any — symptoms.
-However, some of the early symptoms of pregnancy in the first month may include the following:
+At one month pregnant, you may not experience many or any first month pregnancy symptoms.
+However, some of the first month pregnancy symptoms that you must know are:

 If you have a regular menstrual cycle, this is perhaps the most telling sign of pregnancy.
 You might first suspect you could be pregnant when your period is late, and then when it never arrives at all.

-When you become pregnant, your hormone levels start to rise dramatically, and this can sometimes leave you feeling more emotional than usual.
 It’s also common to experience a range of moods — anything from being anxious and overwhelmed to feeling excited and ecstatic — when you find out you are pregnant.
-Talk to your loved ones about your feelings and talk to your doctor if you have any concerns.
+This is because the hormone levels start to rise dramatically during this period.
 Read more about mood swings during pregnancy.

 The surge of pregnancy hormones can lead to bloating, which you might even mistake for a normal symptom of PMS.
 Eating more fibre and getting regular exercise can help relieve bloating.

 Some moms-to-be get light uterine cramping in the early days and weeks of pregnancy.
+If the cramps are painful or are bothering you, schedule an appointment with your doctor.
 These sensations can sometimes feel like menstrual cramps, so you might think you're about to get your period.
 If cramps are painful or are bothering you, ask your doctor to recommend suitable pain relief medication.

 If you notice some spots of blood on your underwear, it could be what’s called implantation bleeding.
-This light spotting can happen when the fertilised egg implants itself in the uterine lining in early pregnancy.
+This 1st month of pregnancy sign can happen when the fertilised egg implants itself in the uterine lining in early pregnancy.
 Wearing a panty liner can help prevent any accidental leaks or stains.

 When you become pregnant, the amount of blood in your body starts increasing.
 This means your kidneys have to work overtime to process the extra fluid, which then ends up in your bladder.
 Although some early symptoms of pregnancy may ease up over time, this might not be one of them.
 Don’t cut back on your fluid intake — it’s important to stay hydrated — but think about trying to pee before you leave your home or any time you might be away from a restroom for any length of time, such as before a meeting or a car trip.